-This is the second in a three part series on how growing complexity is changing our lives.
+(This is the third in a four part series on how growing complexity is changing our lives.)
 And when it comes to decisions, complexity is indeed the byword.
 Not only do we have an over abundance of product choices, we have an abundance of freedom in most areas of our life.
 For example, there are myriad choices for education.
 And there are many ways to obtain that education financially.

 There is of course the much discussed acceleration of change in our lives due to technological advances.
 There is also the increasing complexity from digging deeply into our physical universe.
 Our world grows in complexity as we discover the inter-connectedness of all things.
 We marvel at the complexity of human neurobiology.
 That neurobiology leads us to many questions including the question of how humans decide.